amolabs/ecosim/README.md

 # AMO economy simulation

-## Model
-The model comprises of the domain, players and non-players.

 ## Configuration
+### Simulation config
 - simulation step size (in blocks or seconds)
 - simulation steps

-## Domain
-### Domain parameters
+### Fixed domain parameters
 The domain parameters are static and read-only.
 They are fixed unless there is a fork of the chain.
-They affect behavior of the players.
+They affect behavior of both players and non-players.
+- block and tx reward
+- max number of txs in a block
 - initial amount of active coins
+- initial market liveness
+- tx generate factor: controls the number of newly generated txs
+- market growth factor: controls dynamics of market liveness

+## Simulation Steps
+The simulation runs a model in steps.
+A model is a state machine and keeps its internal state which consists of blockchain state and market state.
+In every step, the state is changed by the state transition function, which consists of severral actors as defined in later sections in this document.

+## Simulation state
+- total number of simulation steps elapsed

+### Blockchain state
+Simulation statistics for tx processing:
+- total number of blocks generated (this measures time elapsed)
+- total number of txs generated
+- total number of txs processed and included in blocks
+- total number of txs lost due to computing environment

+Tx status:
+- current number of txs pending in blockchain nodes
-- block and tx reward
+- current tx fee
-- block size
-- block interval

-These parameters may appear in modified forms.
+Asset status:
+- sum of all coins = sum of all active, lost and locked coins(stakes)
+- sum of all active coins
+- sum of all lost coins due to lost account keys and etc.
+- sum of all stakes including delegated stakes

-### Domain input
+### Market state
-The domain input is dynamic but read-only.
-It is controlled outside of the simulation.
-- market liveness: appears as a rational number between 0 and 1
+- market liveness: controls
 - market value: total value of all goods ready to be sold in the market (in USD)

-### Domain variables
-The domain variables are dynamic and can be change in the simulation.
-They are input and also output of the players.
-- sum of all coins = sum of all active, lost and locked coins
-	- sum of all active coins
-	- sum of all lost coins
-	- sum of all locked coins = sum of all stakes and delegated stakes
-		- sum of all stakes
-		- sum of all delegated stakes
-- tx generation rate
-- number of pending txs
-- tx fee

-### Derived domain variables
-calculated directly from the domain input and domain variables
 - coin exchange rate (in USD per one AMO)

-NOTE: As in classic textbooks, coin exchange rate would be determined in some time by supply and demand.
-But, we assume this process completes almost instantly in the early versions of this simulation.
+*NOTE: This is the only place where we use the unit USD.*

-## Players
+## Player actors
 Players have their own desires and decision making principles.
 Each *player* represents all entities of the same type, and appears as a single function in the simulation.

 ### User
+CURRENT

+- increase the number of generated txs based on the current market liveness

+DRAFT

 User represents the whole set of users.

 #### desires